 Kumarakom, one of the most sought-after travel destinations in Kerala, is a collection of small and scenic islands.
-Nestled on the Vembanad Lake (which is regarded as the biggest freshwater lake in Kerala), Kumarakom attracts travelers from all over the world with its pristine and crystal beauty.
+Nestled on the Vembanad Lake (which is regarded as the biggest freshwater lake in Kerala), Kumarakom attracts travellers from all over the world with its pristine and crystal beauty.

-Fantastic Flora and Fabulous Fauna
+Fantastic Flora And Fabulous Fauna

 The region is best known for its vast patches of palm trees, coconut groves and paddy fields which offer mind-blowing scenery to spectators.
 The proximity of the lagoons makes the land salubrious and abundant with lush green trees.
 The whole region becomes a beaming belt of greenery once the generous showers of monsoons hit the grounds.

 Kumarakom is an ideal place for birdwatchers for the place houses one of the most renowned bird sanctuaries of Kerala.
 This sanctuary is a seasonal home to a wide variety of migratory birds and Siberian Cranes can be spotted here once in a while.
 Moreover, the region is rich with marine fish species, of which the most prominent is Pearl Spot (more popularly known as Karimeen).

 The Splendor Of Sightseeing – Tourist Places In And Around Kumarakom

 Though best known for its backwaters and houseboats, Kumarakom has many sightseeing options kept within its historical as well as cultural folds.
 Due to its capacity to contribute to the development of tourism, the area has been set apart as a Special Tourism Zone by the Kerala state Government.

 The water-wonders of the region include the renowned Vembanad Lake, Aruvikkuzhi Falls, Kumarakom Backwaters and Kumarakom Beach.
 Other interesting tourist spots of the place include Bay Island Driftwood Museum, Jama Masjid and Pathiramannal.